Skyler688/Assembly_Line/README.md

 // NOTES ->
 //      Assembly lines are both sync and async capable and can be used interchangeably, this only effects wether the execution is blocking or not.
-//      Buffers can not be modified, once you add jobs to them make sure to add them in the order you want to execute.
+//      Buffers can not be modified, once you add jobs to them make sure to add them in the order you want them to execute.
 ```

 ### _Launching queue's._